 In 2012, the Association entered into a lease agreement with Globe Telecom, Inc. (Globe) for the rental of sidewalks and portion of park inside the village for the latter's telecommunication facilities.
 The lease contract shall be for the period of 5 years commencing on May 15, 2012 and shall expire on March 14, 2017, renewable for 5 years subject to renegotiations at the option of the Lessee.
-Monthly rental fee amounted to P100,000, net of all taxes.
+Monthly rental fee amounted to \$\mathbb{P}\$100,000, net of all taxes.

-In 2013, an addendum to the agreement was made to recognize additional monthly rental of P100,000, net of all taxes, subject to 4.5% escalation starting on the 3rd year of the lease period.
+In 2013, an addendum to the agreement was made to recognize additional monthly rental of ₱100,000, net of all taxes, subject to 4.5% escalation starting on the 3rd year of the lease period.

 On March 14, 2017, the lease agreement has expired.
 However, Globe exercised its option to continue its services to the members of the Association and continuously pay its monthly rental under the same term to the Association.
-For the years ended December 31, 2020 and 2019, the Association recognized rental income amounting to P2,568,000.
-Outstanding receivables reported under "Accounts Receivable" as of December 31, 2020 and 2019 amounted to P1,665,347 and P267,685, respectively (Note 6).